 1 large egg

 ⅛ teaspoon ground nutmeg

 - Combine 6 tablespoons no calorie sweetener and 2 tablespoon arrowroot powder in a medium saucepan over medium heat.
 Combine milk and egg, stirring well with a whisk.
 Gradually add milk mixture to sugar mixture, stirring constantly, and bring to a boil.
 Cook for 1 minute, stirring constantly.
 Remove from heat.

-- Combine pumpkin, vanilla extract, ground cinnamon, salt, and nutmeg in a bowl, stirring well.
+- Combine pumpkin, vanilla extract, ground cinnamon, salt and nutmeg in a bowl, stirring well.
 Slowly add pumpkin mixture to milk mixture, whisking constantly.
-Place pan over low heat, and cook for three minutes or until thoroughly heated, stirring constantly (do not boil).
+Place the pan over low heat, and cook for three minutes or until thoroughly heated, stirring constantly (do not boil).

 - Divide pudding evenly among 4 dessert bowls, and cover surface of pudding with plastic wrap.
 Chill.

 - Line a baking sheet with foil, and coat foil with cooking spray.
 Place the remaining two tablespoons of sugar, walnuts and a dash of salt in a small nonstick skillet; cook over low heat until sugar dissolves and is golden (about 3 minutes), stirring frequently to coat nuts.
 Transfer mixture to prepared baking sheet, and cool completely.
 Coarsely chop nuts.

 - Top each serving with 2 tablespoons of non-fat vanilla yogurt and about 1 tablespoon nuts.
 Serve.

 Sodium 325 mg

 Potassium 325 mg